grandMa5ter/Cyber-Sec-Notes/setup/README.md

 3. Java Development Kit (JDK) in order to compile and run some specific Java-based software: `sudo apt install default-jdk`
 4. Verify installation `javac --version`

+## Recoding Terminal In Kali

+Therer are two ways to do this.
+Either automatically via Alias within the `.zshrc` file, just add the following:
+  - This records it in a folder under desktop within a directory: `alias rec='script -aq ~/Desktop/terminal_logs/term.log-$(date “+%Y%m%d-%H-%M”)'`

+Or if you haven't setup anything and want to do that on the fly within a pen-test, just go with this:
+  - `script -a ~/pentest-results/myscripts.txt`

+You can stop the recoding via `exit` command within terminal.

 ## Useful tools

 There is a automated yamel project on [github](https://github.com/BrashEndeavours/hotwax) which installs and provisions extra pentesting tools on kali machine.